Feature: #32051 - Extbase query expression builder for orderings

 Copied!

-The existing setOrderings() method with array syntax continues to work:
+The existing setOrderings() method with its array syntax will continue to work:

 $query->setOrderings([